 Animal Damage Control Training

-GFP hosted an Animal Damage Control training session developed specifically for tribal staff at the Outdoor Campus in Rapid City in 2016.
+GFP hosted an Animal Damage Control training session, developed specifically for tribal staff, at the Outdoor Campus in Rapid City in 2016.
 Twenty-two individuals representing five South Dakota tribal natural resource departments attended the training session.
-Later that year, another trapping training focused on the detection of field violations, with several tribal conservation officers and resource managers in attendance.
+Coyote depredation issues and illegal hunting cases on Oglala have also been brought to, and resolved, by the department.

 Chronic Wasting Disease Training

 GFP provided Chronic Wasting Disease (CWD) training in 2018 to several South Dakota Tribes which included Cheyenne River, Rosebud and Sisseton Wahpeton Sioux Tribe.
 So far no documented CWD cases have been found on South Dakota Tribal lands.
 Additional CWD training sessions are planned in the future for several other Tribes.

 GFP provided Boating Safety Training to approximately 16 individuals from Cheyenne River, Lower Brule, Standing Rock, Yankton and Rosebud Tribal Game and Fish Departments.